Contemporary Studies Program honours requirement and honours application process

 Thesis defence and evaluation

-You will defend your thesis at a thirty-minute oral exam during the week of April 10–14.
+You will defend your thesis at a thirty-minute oral exam during the week of April 6–April 10.
 During the exam, you will be expected to provide a five-minute summary of your thesis and then answer questions about the substance and method of your work posed by the examining committee.
 The examining committee will consist of the supervisor (co-supervisors) and an external reader, with the supervisor acting as Chair.

-The CSP Honours Thesis Prize for 2022-2023 will be awarded to the highest-ranked thesis during the CSP end-of-year review and celebration in the first week of May.
+The CSP Honours Thesis Prize for 2025-2026 will be awarded to the highest-ranked thesis during the CSP end-of-year review and celebration in the first week of May.

 Plagiarism is the presentation of the work of another author in such a way as to give one’s reader reason to think it to be one’s own.
 A student who is in any doubt as to what constitutes plagiarism is urged to discuss the matter with the thesis supervisor.
 Plagiarism may constitute grounds for expulsion – see the statement on discipline in the University Calendar (University Regulations).
+Furthermore, the use of Generative AI tools at any stage of the thesis research and writing process is not permitted.
+Unauthorized AI usage and/or plagiarism may constitute grounds for failure, suspension, or expulsion – see the statement on discipline in the University Calendar (University Regulations, particularly Academic Dishonesty).

 Email address: hamza.karamally@ukings.ca

-Dr. Michael Bennett: 19th- and 20th-century European philosophy; poststructuralism and postmodernism; science studies and philosophy of science; gender, sex, and sexuality; biopolitics and bioethics; new materialisms; philosophy and ecology; contemporary use and abuse of the history of philosophy (especially ancient Greek and Roman); language and logic (especially jokes and paradoxes).
+Dr. Michael Bennett: 19th- and 20th-century European philosophy; poststructuralism and postmodernism; science studies and philosophy of science; gender, sex and sexuality; biopolitics and bioethics; new materialisms; philosophy and ecology; contemporary use and abuse of the history of philosophy (especially ancient Greek and Roman); language and logic (especially jokes and paradoxes)

 Email address: mjbennet@dal.ca